d1nch8g/infr/README.md

 [Certbot-docker](https://hub.docker.com/r/certbot/certbot) and [go-lego](https://github.com/go-acme/lego) are used to obtain TLS certificates.

-## Single-node setup
+## Local setup

-Local version has all containers tied up in single docker-compose file.
+Local version has all containers in a single `docker-compose`.
 It can be used for local tests and UI adjustments.

 1. Clone the repository.